- Purpose of the Professional Outreach Committee

-- Have available a copy of the Professional Outreach Manual, which may be purchased from the World Service Office.
+- Have available a copy of the Public Information and Professional Outreach Service Manual, which may be purchased from the World Service Office (WSO).

 - Compile a list of professional resources, including individual physicians, treatment centers, local professional conferences, community health fairs, hospitals, schools, libraries, correctional facilities, religious organizations, corporations, and military bases.
 Libraries, telephone directories, professional associations, and convention bureaus can provide information to assist you in compiling this list.

 - Compile a list of volunteers who would be available for one or more of the following: (a) panel presentations; (b) health fairs; (c) professional trade shows; and (d) temporary sponsors or mail sponsors.
 OA is best represented by members who are in recovery and have a working knowledge of the Steps, Traditions, OA service structure, and OA literature.

 - When possible, make initial contact by phone, or write a letter and make a follow-up phone call.
 Always inquire whether the professional is familiar with OA.

 - Ask for an appointment to explain OA’s program of recovery to the interested professional; share only from your personal experience, and remember that OA is nonprofessional.